ibm-cloud-docs/containers/cs_users.md

 ### Pick the right access policy and role for your users
 {: #access_roles}

 You must define access policies for every user that works with {{site.data.keyword.containerlong_notm}}.
-The scope of an access policy is based on a user's defined role or roles, which determine the actions the user can perform.
+The scope of an access policy is based on a user's defined role or roles, which determine the actions that the user can perform.
 Some policies are pre-defined but others can be customized.
 The same policy is enforced whether the user makes the request from the {{site.data.keyword.containerlong_notm}} console or through the CLI, even when the actions are completed in IBM Cloud infrastructure.
 {: shortdesc}

 The following image shows the different types of permissions and roles, which role can perform which kinds of actions, and how the roles relate to each other.